outdreamer/build-a-cure/docs/tasks/poc.md

         'find solutions resolving differences',
         'combine solutions'
       ],
+      'distance_logic': [
+        'find positions causing problems', # ['source position', 'target position'] 'find functions to move from source to target', 'find order of functions to move from source to target', 'apply filters to function sequences between source & target' ],
       'info_gap_logic': [
         'find info gaps causing problems', # ['info gap of connection between a & b', 'info gap of how to apply structures like 'combine' to standardize variables', 'info gap of solution output energy unit number']
         'find order of info gaps to fill',